 Fantasy: Alice In Wonderland is said to be Burton's most beautiful and most perfectly imagined world yet

+But far more significantly, it is said to be simply Burton's most beautiful and most perfectly imagined fantasy world.
 The casting also has critical expectations rising.
 Who else but Matt Lucas could play the twin grotesques of Tweedledum and Tweedledee?
 And Johnny Depp, with green fluorescent contact lenses, rouged cheeks and a frizzy orange wig, makes the most extraordinary Mad Hatter.

 With typical attention to detail, Burton has enhanced Depp's eyes with camera trickery, making them 15 per cent larger; so it's still Johnny Depp, but Through The Looking-Glass.